conor1982/Iris_Project_2020/README.md

 #### Python

-This project was an excellet learning curve into programming particulary Python.
-Having never used Pyhon before January 2020, this project offered the opportunity in particular to utilise the key Python libaries used for Data Analysis.
+This project provided an excellent learning curve into programming, particularly Python.
+Having never used Python before January 2020, this project offered an opportunity to build on the skills aquired doing the weekly tasks and to utilise key Python libaries used for Data Analysis.

-Getting to research and adopt some functions of the Pandas libary for this project was very interesting.
-Although still a bit to learn and making my code more streamlined, I feel I have the confidence now to apply some techniques leanred from Pandas in my current role.
+The research and use of some functions of the Pandas library for this project was very beneficial.
+Although I have still lots to learn particularly making my code more streamlined and learning to use more of the functionality, I feel I have the confidence now to apply some techniques learned from Pandas in my current role.

-Also, using Matplotlib and especially Seaborn opened up the incredible graphical and visualisation options on offer.
-This project was a great opportunity to discover and some of these functions.
+Also, using Matplotlib and especially Seaborn opened up the powerful graphical and visualisation options on offer.
+This project was a great opportunity to discover some of these functions and see working examples of them within the project.

 #### Github